Table of Contents

-AppNexus (Now rebranded to ‘Xandr’) is one of the leading adtech companies with built-in Marketplace, SSP, and ad server.
+AppNexus (Now rebranded to ‘Xandr’) is one of the leading adtech companies with a built-in Marketplace, SSP, and ad server.
 You can run a single unified auction for all your buyers to intensify the competition and reap better yield from your inventories.

 It comes with the analytics tool which crunches the last 2 years datasets to give you the estimated yield and inventory availability.
 The forecasting is better than the rivals.

 - Supports video, display, and native and can be used to serve ads across all screen sizes.

 - Open dynamic allocation feature to let your programmatic demand to compete against direct deals.

 - It comes with an SSP.

 - Premium support.

 Is the AppNexus ad server right for you?

 Without a doubt, AppNexus has one of the best ad servers in the market.
 If you’re a premium publisher who trades tens of millions of ad impressions per month, you can give AppNexus a try.
 You’re likely to find a ton of features in AppNexus as it is made for top media publishers.

 Google Ad Manager (DFP)*

 One of the best-known and widely used ad server for publishers is Google Ad Manager; previously known as Double Click for Publishers.
 As a publisher, you look for an ad server that provides flexibility for both remnant and direct inventory, allows ad deliveries immediately, is easy to use, and comes with minimum interferences in monetization.
 Google ad server is one such advantageous option available in the market.

 - It integrates easily with Google AdSense and DoubleClick Ad Exchange, offering the option to maximize revenue from both.

 - It allows dynamic allocation and price priority combination to serve ads.

-- Provides option to channelize remnant impressions so that every impression can count
+- Provides an option to channelize remnant impressions so that every impression can count

 - Comes with malware detection capabilities that alert about suspicious malware, including Trojans, viruses, fake URLs, fake flash files, or gifs.